jmaassen/software-sustainability-plan/software-sustainability-plan.md

 Software Sustainability Plan
 ============================

-This document outlines the Netherlands eScience Center's recommendations regarding the creation of FAIR and sustainable software within the context of its projects.

 Through the software developed within its projects, the Netherlands eScience Center aims to achieve maximum impact, in the broadest sense of the word.
 From this, it follows that re-use by others must not only be facilitated, but even encouraged, such that the code that is developed within the project has a good chance to live on past the project's end date.

-Naturally, there is a cost-benefit tradeoff to be made: not every piece of software is expected to be re-used, regardless of whether it complies with recommendations regarding the creation of FAIR and sustainable software.
+Naturally, there is a cost-benefit tradeoff to be made: not every piece of software is expected to be re-used.

+The following questions are meant to make transparent the expected sustainability and impact of the software that is developed within our projects.
-Furthermore, engineers from the Netherlands eScience Center can help implement the recommendations herein during the course of the project.

-The recommendations are classified into three groups: "minimum effort", "recommended practices", and "long term aspects".
+Note that engineers from the Netherlands eScience Center can help with implementation during the course of the project.
+The questions are classified into three groups: "minimum effort", "recommended practices", and "long term aspects".
 Each group is covered in more detail below.

 Minimum effort
 --------------

 From the start of the project,